hrishim/llvl_prog1_book/src/functions.md

 | r30 | link register |
 | SP | stack pointer |

-**Note:** The stack pointer (SP) sould only be used to hold the address of top of stack.
+**Note:** The stack pointer (SP) should only be used to hold the address of top of stack.
 Register *r30* (link register) should be used to hold the address of a return.

 As per the PCS, *r0-r7* are to be used for parameters and results.
 A called function may change the contents of these registers.
 So programmers should not expect these register contents will be preserved after a function call.
 Registers *r9-r15* and *r9-r15* can be used as temporary registers.
 This means they can be overwritten and these registers may not be preserved after a function call.